VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/05_Project_Explanation.md

 How many viral contigs are there in the assembly?
 How many bins were found by the tool?
 How many high-quality bins do you find?
+What was the completeness of the bins?

 ## 4. Virus Identification
 ### Tool: geNomad

-- **geNomad**: Identify and annotate viral sequences within your assembled contigs, providing crucial insights into the viral components of your sample.
+- **geNomad**: Identify and annotate viral sequences

+How does Genomad work?
+- Strengths vs weaknesses

+Taxonomic annotation of genomes with Genomad
+- How many genomes are classified?
+- Describe the output

 ## Additional Considerations